cyprus327/Fraglib/Tutorial.md

 In Fraglib, the only images that can be used (for now) as Textures are 32 bit Bitmaps.
 This is because of [how the images are loaded into the Texture](https://github.com/cyprus327/Fraglib/blob/d55a77f1c38dc4bbddfa8205b5c641540e64167f/FL.cs#L678C19-L678C19) and the fact that the approach is tailor made specifically for 32 bit Bitmaps.

-Due to Buffer.MemoryCopy, it is actually faster to draw a texture than it is to draw a plain rectangle, if they're both large and you're drawing lots of them.

 To create a new Texture in Fraglib, create a new FL.Texture, as shown below.
 ```csharp
 // load a Texture from image.bmp